NAC3 -- Native Agent Contract

 13.5 Governance

 NAC3 is currently stewarded by Yujin.
-The spec is published under Apache 2.0; the reference runtime under MIT.
+The spec, the docs, and the reference runtime are all published under Apache-2.0.
+(The runtime was tagged MIT in the pre-2.5 dual-repo era; it was harmonised to Apache-2.0 across every NAC3 artefact in the 2026-05-23 consolidation.
+See LICENSE and runtime/LICENSE.)
 Yujin commits to moving NAC3 to a neutral foundation (W3C community group, Linux Foundation, or equivalent industry body) if and when adoption justifies neutral governance.
 Until then, spec changes follow the RFC process documented in CONTRIBUTING.md, with public comment period of at least 14 days for any change that affects the public API or wire formats.

-Adopters: the Apache 2.0 + MIT license combination guarantees that the spec and runtime survive any change in Yujin's corporate status.
+Adopters: the uniform Apache-2.0 licensing guarantees that the spec and runtime survive any change in Yujin's corporate status.
 You can fork either, run either, and ship either, today and after we are gone.
 This document records the commitment so the path to that survival is explicit, not implicit.

 14. Reference implementation

-The canonical implementation is the reference runtime distributed as the NPM package @nac3/runtime.
-The runtime is feature-complete for v2.1 and ships:
+The canonical implementation is the reference runtime distributed as the NPM package @nac3/runtime (current version 2.5.0-alpha.5; the runtime's NAC.version constant is the normative version source).
+It ships:

 Other implementations are welcome (Python for native automation runners, Rust for embedded agents, etc).
 The spec, not the JS code, is the authority.